How Online Writing Scams Operate - Part One

 They play with views.

 The contributor might have gotten 1k views, but the owners will drop it to 600.
-Those who run various analytic programs would notice, complain, and be kicked off, their earnings, if any, confiscated.
+Those who run various analytic programs would notice, complain, and be kicked off, their articles and earnings, if any, confiscated.

 They take a long time to Moderate